 A lot has changed since the release of the previous ZenBook UX430 series though and there are now many contenders in the niche, so the new ZenBook is up to a serious challenge.

-We’ve spent the last few weeks with an early sample of the Zenbook UX433FN, and gathered all our impressions below, with the positive sides and the quirks you’ll have to be aware of if interested in this computer.
+We’ve spent the last few weeks with the Zenbook UX433FN, and gathered all our impressions below, with the positive sides and the quirks you’ll have to be aware of if interested in this computer.
 Read on to find out who is this for, where it shines and what can still be improved.